shree675/VioletToGreen/README.md

 # violet-to-green README

-This is the README for your extension "violet-to-green".
-After writing up a brief description, we recommend including the following sections.
+Note: The automation tool is inside ```./automatic_annotation_tool``` folder.
+Open the README.md file inside the mentioned directory for information on how to use the extension.

 ## Features